c2c-project/prytaneum/app/docs/docs/developing/scripts.md

 ```

 -   `test`: Runs playwright tests and generates an allure report of the test results.
--   `ci:test`: Runs playwright tests with the environment variable set to `CI=1` so the configuration can be set to run on the CI/CD pipeline.
+-   `test:ci`: Runs playwright tests with the environment variable set to `CI=1` so the configuration can be set to run on the CI/CD pipeline.
 -   `debug`: Runs playwright tests in headed mode, allowing for playwright to open browsers locally to monitor tests as they execute.
 -   `allure:generate-report`: generates the allure results under the folder `app/e2e/allure-results` and a report at `app/e2e/allure-report`.
 -   `allure:open-report`: Opens a generated allure report in the local browser.